Psychtoolbox-3/psychtoolbox-3.github.com/docs/BasicSoundPhaseShiftDemo.md

 slave devices used here.
 A suitable time series of AM envelope values would allow to
 gate the output sine waves.

-This demo was sponsored by a priority support request.
+This demo was sponsored by a paid support request.
 Thanks!

 ### Usage: